haacked/haacked.com/_posts/archived/2004-04-01-google-to-offer-gigabyte-of-free-e-mail.aspx.markdown

 ---
 layout: post
-title: "Google to offer gigabyte of free e-mail"
+title: Google to offer gigabyte of free e-mail
 date: 2004-04-01 -0800
 comments: true
 disqus_identifier: 291
 categories: []
+redirect_from: "/archive/2004/03/31/google-to-offer-gigabyte-of-free-e-mail.aspx/"
 ---

 > The search company launches Gmail, an e-mail service with so much free
 > storage that users will never have to delete messages, it claims.